Offers solid cashback rewards on everyday spending.

 Not as widely accepted overseas.

-Because the Blue Cash Everyday® Card is an American Express, you might not have as many opportunities to use it overseas as you would a Visa or Mastercard.
+Because this is an American Express card, you might not have as many opportunities to use it overseas as you would a Visa or Mastercard.

 Foreign transaction fees.